| April 11, 1921 Vessel Catches Fire - 12 of Crew Missing Capt. Enos Nickerson of sch. Isabel

 and five others who had remained on board the Commonwealth until

+she began to sink were sighted.
 Of the twelve who lad left the ship when the fire broke out

 there was not sign.
 Capt.
 Nickerson continued his search all